CBA-UPC/ORM/README.md

 You can install them using *pip*.

+We need also the LTS version of node.js to run Google's LightHouse.
+Depending on the platform the installation procedure differs so we recommend to look for specific instructions for your OS.
+Once you have it run "npm install -g lighthouse" to install it.

 Regarding the browser, we need a Chromium instance with support for the DevTools Protocol.
 For compatibility reasons we include the deb packages used to perform the experiments in [assets/chromium](assets/chromium).
 For tracking detection we include 3 different plugins: [AdBlock Plus](https://adblockplus.org), [Ghostery](https://www.ghostery.com/) and [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=es).
 Inside [assets/plugins](assets/plugins) there are the versions used for our experiments although ORM should be compatible with newer versions.